-The structurally complex basin extends to in excess of 100,000km2 and was formed during the separation of Australia and India in the Permian to Early Cretaceous period.
+The structurally complex basin exceeds 100,000km2 and was formed during the separation of Australia and India in the Permian to Early Cretaceous period.

-Initial exploration for hydrocarbons began back in the 1950s and saw over 300 wells drilled and the commercialisation of 20 fields of disparate size including the Dongara field with 14.3 Gm3 (508 Bcf) of original in-place gas and 16.6 GL (104 MMbbl) of original in-place oil.
+Initial exploration for hydrocarbons began back in the 1950s with over 300 wells drilled.
+This led to the commercialisation of 20 fields of disparate size including the Dongara field with 508 Bcf of original in-place gas and 16.6 104 MMbbl of original in-place oil.

-Initially the exploration success rate was as low as 10% but advances in technology over the last couple of decades such as 3D seismic surveys and advanced re-processing have raised this success rate significantly.
+Initially the exploration success rate was as low as 10% but advances in exploration and drilling technologies over the last couple of decades such as 3D seismic and advanced re-processing have raised this success rate significantly.
 Recent discoveries near to our acreage have reinforced our strategy to explore mature and frontier basins.

-AWE reported that the well flowed at an instantaneous maximum rate of 90 MMcfd of gas from the Kingia sandstone reservoir.
-The well went on to average 89.6 MMcfd through a 96/64-in. choke at a flowing pressure of 2,395 psi during the 23-min test period.
+AWE reported that Waitsia 4 flowed at an instantaneous maximum rate of 90 MMcf/d of gas from the Kingia sandstone reservoir.

 AWE accepted a $602m takeover from Mitsui at the beginning of 2018.

-In a further demonstration of our confidence in the region Warrego (ASX:WGO) exercised our Call Option on exploration permit application STP-EPA-0127, in the north Perth Basin, and now holds the application via subsidiary Palatine Energy.
+In a further demonstration of our confidence in the Perth Basin, Warrego (ASX:WGO) acquired exploration permit application STP-EPA-0127, in the north Perth Basin.